 Below, you will find some of the best wineries in Ohio and their respective regions.
 If there are any Ohio wineries that you believe should be on this list, please leave a comment below for readers!
 Here is a map to help you locate each!

 To add this map to your Google Maps account, click the ‘Star’ icon next to the map name.
 You can then view it on your cell phone or computer by heading to your Google Maps account, click the menu and add it to ‘Your Places’.

 Wineries in Cincinnati (and Vicinity)

 Cincinnati, Ohio was once the epicenter of the American wine industry.
 If you’re staying in the city, there are lots of wineries in Cincinnati and just outside of it to choose from.

-Henke Winery and Restaurant is among the best urban wineries in the nation.
-Come for the wine, stay for the food!
+Henke Winery is among the best urban wineries in the nation.
+Their wines have won awards both locally and internationally.